 In the afternoon walk some of the coastal path that runs for about 10km from New Harbour to Grotto beach, while staring out at the ocean looking for blowholes and dorsal fins.
 End with sunset, parked on a bench, overlooking the sea.

-2 hours: Kalk Bay to Hermanus
+Travel – 2 hours: Kalk Bay to Hermanus

-DAY 7 / KAYAKING WITH WHALES AND DRIVING THE GARDEN ROUTE
+DAY 7 / THE GARDEN ROUTE

 This morning join the Walker Bay Adventure for their whale spotting kayak tour.
 They are the only company permitted to provide kayaking tours in the area.
 If the whales don’t perform for you (and they did not for us), dolphins, seals, a variety of birdlife are compensation enough.
 The view over the coast help as well.